Sculptures in Concurrency: Conclusion

 The HDA from Figs.~\ref{fig:boxes} (right) and~\ref{fig:speedAngelDemon} are acyclic but cannot be sculpted.
 It is enough to apply the minimal equivalence of the decision algorithm to obtain two cells with the same ST-label, \cf~Lemma~\ref{le:hda to sculpt rho not inj}.
 This proves part~(1) of the theorem.

 Both these examples are also their own unfoldings, which proves part~(5).
-Part~(2) is proven by the triangle in Fig.~\ref{fig:unfoldings}, which cannot be sculpted due to Lemma~\ref{le:algo no diff numbers}.
+Part~(2) is proven by the triangle in Figure~\ref{fig:unfoldings}, which cannot be sculpted due to Lemma~\ref{le:algo no diff numbers}.
 For part~(4) we can use the triangle's unfolding and the fact that this is its own unfolding.
-Part~(3) is proven by Fig.~\ref{fig:boxes}.
-Finally, also the HDA from Fig.~\ref{fig:nosculpt} cannot be sculpted.
+Part~(3) is proven by Figure~\ref{fig:boxes}.
+Finally, also the one-dimensional HDA from Figure~\ref{fig:nosculpt} cannot be sculpted.
 There are several interleaving squares (Lemma~\ref{le:homtp pair}), so the algorithm has to identify all transitions labeled $a$, which leads to a contradiction {\`a}~la Lemma~\ref{le:hda to sculpt rho not inj}.